 At Resolute Treatment Center, we recognize that recovery is an ongoing process that does not just end once adolescents leave our program.
 In order to ensure continued success, our multidisciplinary staff works at creating thorough aftercare planning for each patient.
 We work intensively with adolescents as they become reunified with their families and begin reintegrating back into the community.

-For those adolescents who are not yet ready to, or are unable to, return home, but no longer require the intensive treatment of the residential setting, Resolute offers two step-down group homes for those patients who have successfully completed residential programming.
+For those adolescents who are not yet ready to, or are unable to, return home, but no longer require the intensive treatment of the residential setting, Resolute offers three step-down group homes for those patients who have successfully completed residential programming.
 These homes provide an open residential setting that is less restrictive, yet still provides 24 hour supervision.

 Whatever your child’s long-term needs may be, Resolute Treatment Center will do all that we can to ensure continued success and lasting recovery for that he can move forwards toward a happy, healthy, and productive future.